AsiGamer29/WizardEngine/README.md

 Now we have 3 buttons up in the viewport, that let's us play pause and stop the scene.

 ### Resource Manager ###
 We have files with unique format(.wzd).
-They change depending on the source(if its a texture.wzt, if its a model .wzm etc...).
+They change depending on the source (if it's a texture it's .wzt, if it's a model it's .wzm etc...).

-We have also added .meta files, which can be dragged and dropped in to the scene using the asset manager.
+We have also added .meta files, which can be dragged and dropped into the scene using the asset manager.

 You can also save and load scenes into the engine.

 ### Extra Features ###
-You can also duplicate and remove gameobject by right-clicking the gameobject.
+You can also duplicate and remove GameObjects by right-clicking the selected GameObject.

-We have keyboard shortcuts too: If you press crtl+S you save the current scene, If you press crtl+D you duplicate the scene, and if you press Supr you delete the current selected gameobject.
+We have keyboard shortcuts too: If you press Ctrl+S you save the current scene, If you press Ctrl+D you duplicate the scene, and if you press Supr you delete the current selected GameObject.